Generic name: berotralstat [ BER-oh-TRAL-stat ]

-- Orladeyo is a prescription medicine used to prevent attacks of Hereditary Angioedema (HAE) in adults and children 12 years of age and older.
+Orladeyo is used to prevent attacks of hereditary angioedema (HAE) in adults and children at least 12 years old.

-- It is not known if this medicine is safe and effective in children under 12 years of age.
+It is not known if Orladeyo is safe and effective in children under 12 years of age.

-Taking Orladeyo with certain other medicines may affect the way other medicines work and other medicines may affect how Orladeyo works.
+Taking Orladeyo with certain other medicines may affect the way other medicines work and other medicines may affect how berotralstat works.

 How should I take Orladeyo?

 Use Orladeyo exactly as prescribed by your doctor.
 Follow all directions on your prescription label and use the medicines exactly as directed.Follow all directions on your prescription label and read all medication guides or instruction sheets.

 The recommended dosage of Orladeyo is one 150 mg capsule taken orally once daily with food.

 Follow your doctor's dosing instructions very carefully.
 Taking too much of this medicine can cause serious heart rhythm problems.

 Store at room temperature away from moisture and heat.
 Keep each capsule in the blister pack until you are ready to take a pill.
 Each carton contains a tamper evident seal.
 Do not use Orladeyo if the tamper evident seal is broken or missing.

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.